bbcf/bs/doc/source/index.rst

 *'bs'* documentation
 =====================================

-JobLauncher is a web application which have the purpose to build a common interface for job processing for different applications.
+BioScript is a web application which have the purpose to build a common interface for job processing for different applications.

 If you want to add new operations on the interface, you should go `here <http://bbcf.epfl.ch/plugins/>`_.